-- a) Download the iLog software from the website listed in this manual. - b) Install iLog software on a networked PC.
-This software is compatible with Windows 95, 98, NT, 2000, XP, Windows Vista and Windows 7 (32 and 64-bit). - c) If you have Excel 2007 or higher, when installing iLog choose "Custom" installation option and on the next window check the box for "Excel 2007 Apps" and continue the installation to the end. - d) For complete information of how to use the iLog software, click on the HELP button. - e) There is a list of Error Messages in Appendix E.
+- a) Download the iLog software from the website listed on the cover of this manual (software section). - b) Install iLog software on a networked PC.
+This software is compatible with Windows 95, 98, NT, 2000, XP, and Vista. - c) For complete information of how to use the iLog software, click on the HELP button. - d) There is a list of Error Messages in Appendix F.